Computer Science Minor

 Effective: Fall 2007

 A Minor in Computer Science requires at least 18 semester hours of Computer Science courses.
 A minimum of eight credits must be earned in residence at NDSU.
-Students must have their minor(s) verified.
-Verification forms are available in the Office of Registration and Records, 110 Ceres, and most academic departmental offices.
-Completed forms must be signed by the department chair and submitted to 110 Ceres by or before the time of degree application.
-A grade of C or better is required in all courses applied toward the computer science minor.
+Students must have their minor(s) declared.
+Forms are available in the Office of Registration and Records, 110 Ceres Hall, and most academic department offices.
+A grade of C or better is required in all courses applied toward the Computer Science Minor.

 These 18 hours must be chosen subject to the following constraints.